alexandregz/twofactor_gauthenticator/README.md

 Codes
 -----
-Codes have a 2*30 seconds clock tolerance, like by default (Maybe editable in future versions)
+Codes have a 2*30 seconds clock tolerance, like by default with Google app (Maybe editable in future versions)

 License